Bhupesh-V/til/Shell/fzf-tips-tricks.md

 ## Switching Git branches

-fzf can be used as a nice prompt to quickly switch branches
+fzf can be used as a nice prompt for showing branches:

 ```bash
 #!/usr/bin/env sh